 Andrew Cherlin and his colleagues report that 64% of women and 63% of men have had at least one child out of wedlock.
 The dominance of non-marital births is true for everyone, except people with four-year college degrees.

 Cherlin’s charts each present the same data — births by age and relationship status — for women who didn’t finish high school (figure one), high school grads (figure two), women with some college (and so on), and women with a bachelors (etc).
 There’s some differences between the first three graphs, but the big leap comes with the last.

 “There are two clear paths through adulthood,” Cherlin told The Altantic, “one for people who have a bachelor’s degree and one for people who don’t.”

-Thanks for the link @theologybird!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Thanks for the link @theologybird!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.